raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

    * else if boot-mode == `SD CARD`
       * Attempt to load firmware from the SD card
          * Success - run the firmware
          * Failure - continue
-   * else if boot-mode == `NETWORK`
    * If boot-mode == `NETWORK` then
       * Use DHCP protocol to request IP address
       * Load firmware from the DHCP or statically defined TFTP server
       * If the firmware is not found or a timeout or network error occurs then continue
    * else if boot-mode == `USB-MSD` or boot-mode == `USB-BCM-MSD` then
       * While USB discover has not timed out
          * Check for USB mass storage devices